Feyerabend/cc/ch07/addition/signal/README.md

 ## Signal Processing

+AIM:
-This chapter introduces the fundamentals of signal processing, including sampling, frequency analysis, and filtering.
+This missing section introduces the fundamentals of signal processing, including sampling, frequency analysis, and filtering.
 It combines theoretical foundations with practical implementations.